Jim Johnsen: Candidacy for University of Wisconsin System President

 In May 2020, Johnsen was announced as the sole finalist for the job of University of Wisconsin System President.
 The announcement was met with concerns among university system faculty and students over the way that the search had been conducted.
 Johnsen withdrew his name from consideration for the University of Wisconsin System job in June 2020 because of the controversy.

 Resignation

 Johnsen tendered his resignation amid blowback from the Wisconsin job search, among other reasons.
 Johnsen's resignation was accepted by the University of Alaska Board of Regents on June 22, 2020.
 He continued to be the president until July 1, 2020.

 Vice President of Executive Search, Greenwood Asher & Associates

-Johnsen joined Greenwood Asher and Associates (GA&A) as Vice President of Executive Search in 2022.
-In this role, he develops strong partnerships with GA&A and its clients, leveraging his extensive experience and passion for leadership in higher education, business, and government.
-Johnsen has successfully led searches to fill positions such as presidents, chancellors, vice presidents, deans, and other leadership roles within higher education institutions.
+Johnsen joined Greenwood Asher and Associates as a Vice President of Executive Search in 2022.
+He has successfully led searches to fill positions such as presidents, chancellors, vice presidents, deans, and other leadership roles within higher education institutions.